PhilipQuirke/verified_transformers/README.md

 This library contains files:

 - **Notebooks:** Jupyter notebooks which are run in Google Colab or Jupyter:
-  - VerifiedArithmeticTrain.ipynb: Colab used to train transformer arithmetic models.
+  - **Train:** Colab VerifiedArithmeticTrain.ipynb is used to train transformer arithmetic models.
     - Outputs pth and json files that are (manually) stored on HuggingFace
-  - VerifiedArithmeticAnalyse.ipynb: Colab used to analyze the behavior and algorithm of transformer arithmetic models
+  - **Analysis:** Colab VerifiedArithmeticAnalyse.ipynb is used to analyze the behavior and algorithm sub-tasks of transformer arithmetic models
     - Inputs pth files (generated above) from HuggingFace
     - Outputs *_behavior and *_algorithm json files that are (manually) stored on HuggingFace
+  - **Algorithm:** Colab VerifiedArithmeticAlgorithm.ipynb describes/tests an overall algorithm for a model (based on behavior and algorithm sub-tasks data collected in analysis phase).
+    - Inputs json files (generated above) from HuggingFace
   - Accurate_Math_Train.ipynb: Deprecated.
 Predecessor of VerifiedArithmeticTrain associated with https://arxiv.org/abs/2402.02619
   - Accurate_Math_Analyse.ipynb: Deprecated.
 Predecessor of VerifiedArithmeticAnalyse associated with https://arxiv.org/abs/2402.02619